Tracardi/.github/profile/README.md

 What TRACARDI can do for you:

  * **Reuse your current infrastructure**
    Tracardi doesn’t require the complex integration or dedicated infrastructure.
-It runs on top of cloud managed services; reusing your existing
-   infrastructure and spinning up new resources when needed.
+It is cloud agnostic tool.
+It runs on top of any cloud managed services; reusing your existing infrastructure and spinning up new resources when needed.

  * **Collect Customer Data** - You can collect, ingest, aggregate and store customer data from multiple sources in real time.